 - Then hold for about 20 to 30 seconds.

 - Repeat it on your left side.

-- Perform it for about 3 to 4 times within the day.
+- Perform it about 3 to 4 times within the day.

 Brugger’s Relief Position

-A type of chess stretch that can help in combatting poor sitting posture.
-It helps in reducing tensions, promotes relaxed breathing. reduce your back and neck strain.
+It is a type of chess stretch that can help in combatting poor sitting posture.
+It helps in reducing tensions, promotes relaxed breathing.
+Reduce your back and neck strain.

 - To do it, start by sitting within the edge of your chair.

 - Have your legs slightly wider than your shoulder-width apart